Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Introduction

-One way to learn white-box control systems is to discover symbolic policies~\cite{landajuela2021discovering,gou2021knowledge}.
-Symbolic policy learning is a relatively new field, but it is closely related to symbolic regression~\cite{bongard2007automated}.
-Most applications of symbolic regression focus on discovering the equations that govern unknown dynamics~\cite{cao2000evolutionary,sakamoto2001inferring,iba2008inference,schmidt2009distilling,quade2016prediction}.
-In contrast, symbolic policy learning focuses on discovering the control laws that can optimally control the system it interacts with.
-Symbolic policies are described by symbolic expressions, consisting of mathematical operators and relevant state variables.
-Similar to symbolic regression~\cite{bongard2007automated}, symbolic policy learning does not require a predefined model structure, therefore it is less affected by human bias or knowledge gaps compared to other data-driven approaches.
-Besides being interpretable, symbolic policies have other advantages such as that the policies may capture rules that generalise better to other settings due to the bias-variance trade-off, and learned equations tend to be more efficient than neural networks in terms of parameter count.
+A promising candidate for white-box control systems are symbolic policies~\cite{calegari2020integration, landajuela2021discovering,gou2021knowledge}.
+Symbolic policies are described by interpretable symbolic expressions, consisting of mathematical operators and state variables.
+Symbolic policies do not require a predefined model structure, therefore it is less affected by human bias or knowledge gaps compared to other data-driven approaches.
+Additionally, symbolic policies may capture rules that generalise better to other settings, and learned equations tend to be more efficient than neural networks in terms of parameter count~\cite{landajuela2021discovering}.

-Nonetheless, there are several challenges that make it difficult to learn symbolic expressions.
-The search space of combinations of operators and variables is extremely large and the structure of a mathematical expressions is non-differentiable, meaning that nonlinear function approximators such as neural networks cannot be easily applied.
-Furthermore, current methods of symbolic policy learning focus on static policies, and can rarely scale to multiple control dimensions.
-Dealing with partial observability and varying environment settings are however big challenges in control problems, which requires a policy to have memory to accomplish its goals~\cite{heess2015memory}.
-Therefore it is important to learn dynamic symbolic policies to improve the robustness of the policies.

-To address these challenges, we introduce a new evolutionary approach to optimise high-performing white-box models to solve control problems.
-Evolutionary algorithms have achieved many successes in control and reinforcement learning tasks.
-Work in \cite{salimans2017evolution} and~\cite{such2017deep} showed that genetic algorithms and evolution strategies are powerful alternatives for gradient-based approaches for optimisation of weights of neural networks.
-NEAT~\cite{stanley2002evolving} extends genetic algorithms by evolving neural network architectures from scratch while learning the weights simultaneously.
-In contrast to these methods, we propose to use genetic programming to learn the structure of dynamical systems that directly implement effective control policies.
-To this end, we embrace genetic programming (GP).
-This is an evolutionary approach which offers a gradient-free method to learn computer programs~\cite{koza1994genetic}.
-Therefore, GP can also be used to discover symbolic policies for control problems~\cite{hein2018interpretable}.